stormkit-io/www-stormkit-io/content/blog/getting-started-with-vitejs.md

    (Alternatively, you can use pnpm or yarn)

 - Push the project to your preferred git provider.
 - Connect to Stormkit and import your project.
-- In the Stormkit go to your project's config -> build  and run:

-  `npm run build`
+- Click to Deploy button

 That is it, for existing projects using webpack you can follow our [migration guide](http://localhost:5173/blog/migrating-your-app-from-webpack-to-vite)